ballerina-guides/integration-samples/servicenow-case-to-salesforce-case/Readme.md

 ## Testing

-1. Create an account in ServiceNow and create few support cases under that account.
+1. Create an account in ServiceNow and create a few support cases under that account.
 2. Create an account with the same name in Salesforce.
 3. Change the date in `resources/syncdata` file to some date before the creation of ServiceNow cases.
 4. Run the sample using the `bal run` command.